-These 22 Amazing 5-star chicken thigh recipes are amazing!
+These 22 Amazing 5-star chicken thigh recipes are life changing!
 There are so many reasons to choose thighs over other cuts of chicken.
 They are juicier, more tender, and harder to overcook.
 They’re also much cheaper and forgiving than breast.
 So, winner winner chicken thigh dinner!